Pierce House Committee

-Anne Crosby has been a member of the Pierce House Committee for only two years.
-She has lived in Lincoln for 28 years and has volunteered on numerous town committees but feels honored at this point to be a steward of the Pierce House Property.
+Anne Crosby has been a member of the Pierce House Committee for five years.
+She has lived in Lincoln for 31 years and has volunteered on numerous town committees but feels honored at this point to be a steward of the Pierce House Property.
 It is a wonderful town resource that should be preserved for generations to come.

 Pam came to Lincoln in 1983 as a new bride and has been grateful to live here ever since.
 While her children were young she contributed to the community, teaching Sunday School at St. Joseph's church, co-leading a Girl Scout troop and participating in fund raising for Magic Garden as well as St. Joseph's.
 When the family moved to San Francisco in the '90's for work, they kept their house in Lincoln and returned "home" in 2004.
 When Pam retired from corporate life, she wanted to again contribute to the Town.
 After assisting in a recruiting role, she joined the Pierce House Committee in Spring of 2017 to help the Pierce House become an even more vital resource in the Town.